funkygao/mqttmsg/README.md

-# mqtt
+# mqttmsg

-An MQTT encoder and decoder,written in Golang.
+An MQTT encoder and decoder.

 This library was modified heavily from https://github.com/huin/mqtt